 Add an Operating System Image

 To use an operating system image for deployment, you must first add it to the image store on the head node.
-You can create a new operating system image from Windows Server 2008 installation media, or from an installation point available on the head node or on the network.
-You can also add an existing image file, if it is available in the Windows Image Media (WIM) file format.
+You can create a new operating system image from the server operating system installation media, from an installation folder available on the head node or on the network, or by capturing the image of an existing node.
+You can also add an existing image file to the image store, if it is available in the WIM file format.

 To add an operating system image to the image store

-In Configuration, in the Navigation Pane, click To-do List.
+In Configuration, in the Navigation Pane, click Deployment To-do List.

-In the To-do List, click Add an operating system image.
+In the Deployment To-do List, under Optional deployment tasks, click Add an operating system image.
 The Add Operating System Image dialog box appears.